-That’s not an unfounded claim.
-Research has shown that color accounts for 85% of an individual’s purchasing decision:
+In fact, research has even shown that color accounts for 85% of an individual’s purchasing decision:

 However, this does show that you should put more thought into color schemes than what looks good.
-When you use the right color schemes can have a massive impact on the way customers interact with your website.
+When you use the right color schemes, you can have a massive impact on the way customers interact with your website.

 These interactions can ultimately lead to more sales and more revenue.

-1. Choose colors for your brand and not just your ecommerce store
+- Choose colors for your brand-not just your ecommerce store

 Your ecommerce store is no exception.
-The color scheme you select has to be consistent across all your business assets.
+The color scheme has to be consistent across all your business assets.
 I’m talking about social media, business cards, blog graphics, etc.

 It’s not enough to just choose a few colors you think look nice and going with it.
 You first need to get crystal clear about your brand.
-When you have that insight, it will be much easier to relate it to the world in visual terms.
+When you have that, it will be much easier to relate it to the world visually.

-Use the following exercises to help you gain clarity into how your brand identity could be represented by color:
+Use the following prompts to help you gain clarity into how your brand identity could be represented by color:

 - In one sentence, express who you are, what you do, and whom you do it for.